 Patrols are made up entirely of unpaid volunteers, they are not a part of the New Zealand Police, but work very closely with local police and their communities, providing additional "eyes and ears for police, together with anti crime initiatives and promotion of safer communities.

 Patrollers do not get directly involved in police actions and never see themselves in any situation that is best handled by experienced police officers.

 The value of a patrol is at its greatest when simply reporting incidents to the police that might prevent harm to the people and property of their community.
-We do this with regular vehicle patrols of the whole Upper Hutt area, concentrating on areas that are of particular concern to the police.
+We do this with regular vehicle patrols of the whole Upper Hutt area, concentrating on areas that are of particular concern to the police, or the community.

-Often the patrols take place through the night, although we do provide patrolling services to local events also.
-Large public gatherings such as parades, fireworks and outdoor concerts are examples of these.
+Often the patrols take place through the night, although we do provide daylight patrols and patrolling services at local events (large public gatherings such as parades, street fairs, fireworks and outdoor concerts, are examples of these).

 Upper Hutt Community Patrol is an incorporated society.